skai111/db48x/doc/calc-help/equations.md

 #### Object In Free Fall

-By definition, an object in free fall only experiences local gravitational acceleration 'gloc'.
-This depends on the mass of the star or planet and the distance 'r' center to center (where we assume that the position is greater than the radius of the mass).
-For the Earth, we can calculate an approximate value 'gearth' of the acceleration of gravity as a function of latitude 'φ' and for an altitude 'h' low compared to the Earth's radius (typically: a few thousand meters, valid in commercial aviation).
+By definition, an object in free fall only experiences local gravitational acceleration `gloc`.
+This depends on the mass of the star or planet and the distance `r` center to center (where we assume that the position is greater than the radius of the mass).
+For the Earth, we can calculate an approximate value `gearth` of the acceleration of gravity as a function of latitude `φ` and for an altitude `h` low compared to the Earth's radius (typically: a few thousand meters, valid in commercial aviation).

 // Reference: Commissions romandes de mathématique, de physique et de chimie, Formulaires et tables : Mathématiques, Physique, Chimie, Tricorne, 2000, 278

 #### Projectile Motion

-During the time of flight 'tf', the motion of a projectile follows a symetric parabole of horizontal range 'R' and of maximum height 'hmax'.
+During the time of flight `tf`, the motion of a projectile follows a symetric parabole of horizontal range `R` and of maximum height `hmax`.

 #### Angular Motion